How to Convert Figma to Code: React, HTML, Vue, and JS

 • Copy and paste the generated code into your React project, tweak it to add animations or custom fonts—it’s that simple!

-Converting Figma to HTML/CSS/JS
+5 Steps to Convert Figma to HTML/CSS/JS

 Here’s a detailed walkthrough of the process:

-Structuring HTML and CSS
+Step 1: Structuring HTML and CSS

-CSS styles extracted from Figma are applied directly to HTML elements, ensuring that colors are exact, typography is consistent, and layout proportions are maintained.
 This approach saves time and enhances the overall quality of the user interface by preserving the visual integrity envisioned by designers.

 HTML